-The summary care record is a new central NHS computer system that will be with us soon.
-The summary care record will enable emergency doctors and nurses to help you if you contact them when the surgery is closed.
+The summary care record enables emergency doctors and nurses to help you if you contact them when the surgery is closed.
 Initially it will contain just your medication and any allergies.

 Later on, as the system develops other staff who work within the NHS will be able to access it along with information from hospitals and out of hours services.